dekucheng/AMCL_WAKE_UP/README.md

 ### Experimental Results
-Since this method only cares about static map, it’s not hard to capture the potential states set with ‘featured states’ in static environment.
+Since this method only cares about static map, it’s not hard to capture the potential state group with ‘featured states’ in static environment.
 Once the ‘featured states’ are captured, AMCL always converges well when the robot gets there, as can be observed in the video.
 The speed of convergence depends on the threshold **ε<sub>L2</sub>**.
 How to set **ε<sub>L2</sub>** should depend on the task (e.g. the further we allow the robot to move, the larger **ε<sub>L2</sub>** can be set, because when the grid map searching gets further, it has larger probability to capture the featured states with big difference).

 Also since we only do ray casting once in each iteration, the computation complexity is not that large.
 It should be fine to run this package on-chip only if the remote PC is relatively powerful.